emgrasmeder/about/bios.md

-## A collection of biographies from when they've been required of me
+## A collection of short biographies from when they've been required of me
 ###### (I'm amused to see how my description of self changes over time)